 The best Discover card for bad credit is definitely the Discover it® Secured Credit Card.
 In fact, it’s really the only Discover card that you can count on getting despite a bad credit score.
 Here’s how it works: When you apply, you place a security deposit of at least $200, which will become your credit line if you’re approved.
 This refundable deposit acts as collateral for Discover, reducing their risk and explaining why it’s so easy to get approved.

 You won’t pay an annual fee.
 This card is free to have.
-There’s no foreign transaction fee either.
+There’s a 0% foreign transaction fee.
 But do keep in mind that you’ll have to temporarily part with at least $200 to make the security deposit.

 Credit-building potential is equal to unsecured.
 There’s no difference in the way secured cards and unsecured cards report information to the credit bureaus.

 You can increase your credit limit.
-Anytime after getting your first monthly statement, you can call Discover at 1-800-347-3085 to add to your security deposit.
+Any time after getting your first monthly statement, you can call Discover at (800) 347-3085 to add to your security deposit.
 Your credit line will increase by the amount of this additional deposit.

-Definitely the secured card.
+Definitely the Discover it® Secured Credit Card.
 If you have really bad credit, secured cards are the only ones you can get.
-The Discover card doesn't charge annual fees, and even has cash back rewards, so I think that would be your best bet.
+The Discover it® Secured Credit Card card doesn't charge annual fees, and even has cash back rewards, so I think that would be your best bet.